psychemedia/sin-eater-resources/src/_first_controversy.md

 > D. Silvan Evans.

-*As far as my readings to date go, there appears to be no further response from the anonymous Blackwoood author, and the major correspondence in the Academy comes to an end.*
+*As far as my readings to date go, there appears to be no further response from the anonymous Blackwoood author, and the major correspondence in the Academy associated with this sequence of correspondence comes to an end.*

+But the story doesn't *quite* end there, for immediately following Silvan Evans was another letter, from another correspondent...